Medusa won the Golden Kitty Award for Best Ecommerce Product ✨ Learn More

 Jakub Andrzejewski

 Great news for Nuxt fans.
-Jakub Andrzejewski recently created a new nuxt-medusa module, that simplifies the process of integrating Medusa’s commerce modules with a Nuxt application.
+Jakub Andrzejewski recently created a new Copy to clipboardnuxt-medusa module, that simplifies the process of integrating Medusa’s commerce modules with a Nuxt application.

 Access the module here, including a tutorial, documentation, video, and release notes.
 You can also try it directly in your browser using the module sandbox on Stackblitz.